Francis Griffith Newlands Memorial Fountain: Namesake

+History

+The fountain was designed by Edward W. Donn Jr. in 1933, 16 years after Newlands' death, and erected in 1938.
+The project was funded by Newlands' widow, who spent $12,000 (about $ today) on it.

+The fountain, a 60-foot circle made of sandstone and concrete, sits in the center of Chevy Chase Circle.
+It throws a two-inch jet of water 30 feet in the air.

 In 1990, the Land Company refurbished the fountain to recognize the 100th anniversary of the founding of Chevy Chase.
 The fountain was rededicated and recognized by the National Register of Historic Places.

 Proposed renaming

 In December 2014, the Chevy Chase Advisory Neighborhood Commission (ANC) considered a proposal to rename the fountain due to Newlands' white supremacist views.
 On December 8, the Historic Chevy Chase DC Board voted to support changing the name to Chevy Chase Fountain; a report chronicled the debate.
 The descendants of Newlands opposed the renaming.
 The ANC voted 4-2 (1 abstention) to table the motion and consider it later.

 A bronze plaque at the fountain contained an inscription reading "His Statesmanship Held True Regard For The Interests Of All Men."
 In 2020, the ANC voted to have the plaque removed.

 On February 23, 2021, Delegate Eleanor Holmes Norton, D-D.C., introduced a bill to require the National Park Service to rename the fountain.
 Designated H.R.
 1256 and named the Francis G. Newlands Memorial Removal Act, it was referred to the Subcommittee on National Parks, Forests, and Public Lands of the House Natural Resources Committee on March 23, 2021.
 On April 19, 2022, the Montgomery County Council adopted a resolution proclaiming its support for the bill.